leanprover-community/blog/posts/between-web-developer-and-perelman.md

 Does the formally stated theorem say what the mathematician actually meant?

-Lean checks, with great precision, the theorem we stated.
+Lean checks, with great precision, that our proof establishes the theorem we stated.

 It does not promise that this was the theorem we intended to state.